 The metaverse continues to be a hot topic, with a lot of buzz centered on its potential to seamlessly integrate virtual and digital spaces where users can live, work, build, play, and connect with others.
 While this might sound like an exciting look into what the future can bring, the threat is already there waiting for us.
 The metaverse platform can also be a vulnerable digital ecosystem—where privacy issues, data breaches, and security risks could lurk behind its virtual spaces.

 As the lines between virtual and real life blur, the emergence of new devices, data, programs, applications, and virtual currency is inevitable.
 Risk always happens when integration between these key components is not well-thought out and security gaps and seams are exposed for threat actors to exploit.
-With this comes the importance of cybersecurity monitoring and privacy regulatory guidance in the metaverse.
+With this comes the importance of cybersecurity in the metaverse, with monitoring and privacy regulatory guidance.

 Foreseeing the Challenges

 One of the most talked-about criticisms the metaverse is currently facing is the possibility of major privacy risk.
 According to Data Privacy Manager, it is expected for metaverse companies to “collect personal information for identification, advertisement, and tracking through multiple channels.”
 On a related note—with the metaverse relying heavily on VR headsets, in some cases provided by companies known for collecting large amounts of person data, there is also the issue of personal data collected through external digital devices, which poses a major security breach if not properly safe guarded.

 Another risk is identity management and commerce in the metaverse, and how NFTs, Blockchain and cryptocurrency validate transactions and identities between parties.
 With anonymity being a key characteristic of the metaverse, detecting fraudsters, ransomware criminals, fake identities, or crypto thieves could also become a big challenge in the real world.